oppia/oppia-web-developer-docs/Guide-on-defining-types.md

 ```

 ### Example
-You can refer [this file](https://github.com/oppia/oppia/blob/ef6f64122988057f161bde3e6fd212ed307425a9/core/templates/domain/statistics/LearnerActionObjectFactory.ts) to check a example where Discriminated Unions and Conditional Types are both used to build strict types.
+You can refer [this file](https://github.com/oppia/oppia/blob/ef6f64122988057f161bde3e6fd212ed307425a9/core/templates/domain/statistics/LearnerActionObjectFactory.ts) to check an example where Discriminated Unions and Conditional Types are both used to build strict types.

-In this file the `Learner Action` has a `action_type` and `action_customization_args` which are interdependent i.e. the schema of customization args depend on the action type.
+In this file the `Learner Action` has an `action_type` and `action_customization_args` which are interdependent i.e. the schema of customization args depend on the action type.
 So, here first we defined a generic type that changes its type according to the type parameter.

 ```typescript